michaelprosario/py-api-server/README.md

 Provides a small document management store in Python

 ## Purpose of project
-- Project to explore making small data systems with FastApi and SqlLite
+- Project to explore making small data systems with FastApi and SqlLite or Postgres
 - You can use this project for small hackathon or prototype projects

 ## How to start server